jorses/databench_eval/README.md

 The runner is the class that calls the model.

 ### QA

-If no QA is provided, it will download the full QA set from databench_eval.
+If no QA is provided, it will download the full QA English set from databench_eval.
-You can choose any QA subset you might like, for example
+You can choose any QA subset you might like, for example:

 ```python
 from databench_eval import Runner, Evaluator
 from databench_eval.utils import load_qa